Factbox: India's new e-commerce rules that could jolt foreign, local players

 FLASH SALES BAN

-E-commerce companies should not hold flash sales - which see deep discounts on offer - if these are organised "fraudulently" using "technological means" with an intent to benefit select sellers, the rules say.
+E-commerce companies should not hold flash sales - which see deep discounts on offer - if these are organized “fraudulently” using “technological means” with an intent to benefit select sellers, the rules say.

 Indian traders say the U.S. firms work with select sellers to offer certain models of smartphones and other products during these promotions, an allegation that the companies deny.